Zum Inhalt springen

 COATINGSParylene coatings

-The Parylene coating process is unique in coating technology.
-The deposition process of polymers takes place at the molecular level and offers a high degree of flexibility: The first step is the vaporisation of solid dimers.
-The dimer is heated to a temperature of 160°C and converted into a gas.
-The gas is then pyrolysed (thermochemical decomposition of organic compounds) to split the dimer into its monomeric form.
-The monomeric gas is deposited in the deposition chamber at room temperature as a transparent polymer film.
-The film thickness achieved can vary depending on the application and can be between 0.2 and 100 µm per pass.
+In parylene coating, the deposition of polymers occurs at the molecular level, providing a high degree of precision and flexibility.
+The process begins with the vaporization of solid dimers, which are heated to approximately 160 °C and transformed into a gas.
+This gas is then pyrolyzed—i.e., subjected to thermochemical decomposition—to split the dimer into its monomeric form.
+The resulting monomeric gas is deposited as a transparent polymer film in the deposition chamber at room temperature.
+The film thickness can vary depending on the application, typically ranging from 0.2 to 100 µm per coating pass.

-The Parylene coating is deposited under vacuum by condensation from the gas phase as a non-porous and transparent polymer film on the substrate material.
-Virtually any vacuum-suitable substrate material such as metal, glass, paper, paints, plastics, ferrite and silicon, even objects such as plants, insects or archaeological artefacts can be coated with Parylene.
+Parylene is deposited under vacuum through condensation from the gas phase, forming a non-porous, transparent polymer film on the substrate material.
+Virtually any substrate compatible with vacuum conditions—such as metal, glass, paper, paints, plastics, ferrite, and silicon—can be coated.
+Even delicate objects such as plants, insects, and archaeological artefacts can be protected with parylene coatings.

 Properties